 The theme for World Metrology Day 2020 highlights the importance of measurement in fair global trade and the role it plays in scientific discovery, innovation, the development of new products, manufacturing and sustainability, among other things.

 Exactly how to measure things in a harmonized, internationally agreed manner is fundamental to our society, thus it is defined in what is known as the International System of Units (SI) used by scientists, academics, businesses and governments everywhere.
-On a national level, SI units are and is supported in Ireland by NSAI’s National Metrology Laboratory.
+On a national level, SI units are maintained and supported in Ireland by NSAI’s National Metrology Laboratory.

 Speaking on the importance of consistent, traceable measurement, Paul Hetherington, head of the National Metrology Laboratory said, “Given that harmonized quantities and units are used in many aspects of the trading process, from transport packaging and container ships to the dimensions of the product itself, the SI literally “makes the world go around”.
 This internationally agreed way of measuring things also supports conformity assessment, allowing not only efficient logistics but also the satisfaction of both legal requirements and customer expectations.”